Benjamin-Dobell/Heimdall/Win32/README.txt

     Once you've chosen a file name Heimdall Frontend will begin the process of building the firmware package.
-In doing so a valid firmware.xml file will be generated from the information entered, all files will be archived in a single TAR file then the TAR archive will be compressed via gzip compression.
+In doing so a valid firmware.xml file will be generated from the information entered.
+All files will be archived in a single TAR file then the TAR archive will be compressed via gzip compression.
 Compression will take a little while but you will see progress bars so you know the application hasn't hung.
 When the progress bars